JuliaBooks/Books.jl/README.md

 [![ColPrac: Contributor's Guide on Collaborative Practices for Community Packages](https://img.shields.io/badge/ColPrac-Contributor's%20Guide-blueviolet)](https://github.com/SciML/ColPrac)

 In a nutshell, this package is meant to generate books (or dashboards) with embedded Julia output.
-Via Pandoc, the package can live serve a website and build various outputs including a website, PDF, and Docx.
+Via Pandoc, the package can live serve a website and build various outputs including a website, PDF, and DOCX.
 For Julia code, the package can either show the code and the output, show the code or show only the output.
 For many standard output types, such as DataFrames and plots, the package will automatically handle proper embedding in the output documents, and also try to guess suitable captions and labels.
 Also, it is possible to work via the live server, which shows changes within seconds.